Honors Convocation Tradition

 The Honors Convocation Ceremony

 At this event, students who are graduating with Latin Honors or Major Honors will be recognized and given a UT Dallas honors medallion, which is to be worn during commencement to signify their honors recognition.
 The ceremony will include recognition of the Undergraduate Alumni Achievement Award, President's Teaching Excellence Award, Mary McDermott Cook Outstanding Student Award, Advisor of the Year, and the Provost's Award for Excellence in Undergraduate Research Mentoring.
-Audience members will also enjoy a presentation from the keynote speaker, as well as congratulatory words to the students from President Daniel and Provost Wildenthal.
+Audience members will also enjoy a presentation from the keynote speaker, as well as congratulatory words to the students from the University’s president and provost.
 Deans of the seven UT Dallas schools and several of the University's most decorated faculty will join students in this celebration.
 Students who are invited to participate in this tradition are also encouraged to invite family, friends, and faculty who inspired or mentored them during their academic career at UT Dallas.

 Recognition of Undergraduate Alumni Achievement Award